FAQ - Frequently Asked Questions

 FAQ #1 Do I need to tag the music files I receive from TTT?

-No, all TTT music files are fully tagged with the IDv2.3.0 metadata system, verified several times, with the highest player compatability in mind and ready to go!
+No, all TTT music files are fully tagged with the ID3v2.3.0 or with other corresponding metadata systems depending on the file format (i.e. VORBIS tags, etc), verified several times, with the highest player compatibility in mind and ready to go!

 We use the ID3 "Catalog number" field to indicate the shellac record number, the shellac matrix number and the take number.
 It's presented as a comma separated list.
 Some of this info can also be found on the photo of the shellac label which is also tagged into every file.